inoribea/sdns-calculator/README.md

 # sdns-calculator

-DNS Stamp calculator component for Python
+DNS Stamp calculator component for Python, A simple DNS Stamp (DoH/DoT/DoQ) generation tool.

+**If you believe that generating your DNS Stamp online poses security risks, consider this open-source project.
+The calculation process is entirely local, ensuring no risk of data leakage.**

 - Thanks for jedisct1 and qwq-plus
 - Code implementations sourced from [stamps-specifications](https://dnscrypt.info/stamps-specifications/)